 My daughter turned 27 today.
 When she was born I didn’t own a personal computer or a cell phone, the internet was in its infancy, the computers at my work weren’t networked and I don’t remember having voicemail but do remember people could smoke at their desks.

-Visual Voicemail will replace the traditional version.
 Voicemail has become a dumping ground for solicitation calls.
 Fewer people leave messages because they believe emailing or text messaging will result in a faster response.
-Retrieving voicemail messages can seem like a silly and time wasting process.
+Retrieving voicemail messages can seem like a silly and time-wasting process whereas research showed that corporate text messaging in America is gaining more and more traction.
 As voice recognition software improves, voicemail messages will simply show up in a recipient’s inbox.

 If your company has outsourced its IT services, shouldn’t you outsource your telecom procurement as well?
 There are so many options available and the only way to make sure your acquiring the best service at the best price is to solicit the help from a professional organization like CarrierBid telecom consulting.
 For more information, contact CarrierBid today or complete the form on the right side of this page.